Frequently Asked Questions

 -

-The Saddle Butte Project is a proposed utility-scale wind project harnessing renewable energy in Gilliam County.
-The project spans roughly 12,000 acres and is expected to generate up to 488 MW of power, with the potential addition of a battery energy storage system (BESS) to improve regional grid reliability and flexibility.
+The Saddle Butte Energy Facility (Project) is a proposed utility-scale wind project harnessing renewable energy in Gilliam County.
+The project would be built within an area spanning roughly 12,000 acres and is expected to generate up to 488 MW of power, with the potential addition of a battery energy storage system (BESS) to improve regional grid reliability and flexibility.
 The project is being developed by Brookfield Renewable N.A., a global leader in clean energy investments.

 -